 Syndesmosis bunion surgery utilizes the body’s innate healing response to produce a brand new fibrous connecting bridge between the first and second metatarsal bones.
 Identical to the healing of a wound, any healthy body is capable of forming this biological structure, without any artificial implant or tissue transplantation.
 We simply create the right and conducive environment that facilitates the generation of the Syndesmosis ligament.
 Your body does the rest.

 The Syndesmosis bunion surgery in Hong Kong we perform is a special technique.
-It leaves each bone and joint fully intact by addressing the true underlying ligament problem.
-Once the Syndesmosis forms naturally over the course of 3 months, it is the only mechanism needed to critically stabilize previously unstable bones.
-Plus, because the Syndesmosis is a living structure – it will adapt and strengthen as you exercise your foot through the help of physical rehabilitation therapy.
-Additionally, since it’s not an artificial structure, there is no removal process involved once your foot heals.
+It leaves each bone and joint fully intact by addressing the true underlying ligament pathology.
+Once the Syndesmosis forms naturally over the course of 6 months, it is the only mechanism needed to critically stabilize previously unstable first metatarsal bone.
+Plus, because the Syndesmosis is a living structure – it will maintain its own natural upkeep.
 The Syndesmosis is yours for life.

 35